redis/redis-doc/commands/eval.md

 Scripts **should never** access keys with programmatically-generated names or based on the contents of data structures stored in the database.

 **Important:**
-in some cases, users will abuse lua eval.
+in some cases, users will abuse Lua EVAL by embedding values in the script instead of providing them as argument, and thus generating a different script on each call to EVAL.
-Each `EVAL` call generates a new lua script, which is added to the lua interpreter and cached to redis-server, consuming a large amount of memory over time.
+These are added to the Lua interpreter and cached to redis-server, consuming a large amount of memory over time.
-Since `EVAL` is mostly the one that abuses the lua cache, and these won't have pipeline issues (i.e. the script won't disappear unexpectedly, and cause errors like it would with `SCRIPT LOAD` and `EVALSHA`), we implement a plain FIFO LRU eviction only for these (not for scripts loaded with `SCRIPT LOAD`).
-Starting from Redis 8.0, `EVAL` SCRIPTS will maintain an LRU list of length 500, when the number exceeds the limit, the oldest `EVAL` script will be evicted.
+Starting from Redis 8.0, scripts loaded with `EVAL` will be deleted from redis after a certain number (least recently used order).
 The number of evicted scripts can be viewed through `INFO`'s `evicted_scripts`.

 Please refer to the [Redis Programmability](/topics/programmability) and [Introduction to Eval Scripts](/topics/eval-intro) for more information about Lua scripts.